team-pltb/pltb/README.md

 # PLTB: Phylogenetic likelihood (evaluator) and tree builder

-This tool has been designed & developed as a studentical practical project in the context of the module bioinformatics at KIT.
+This tool has been designed & developed as a student programming project in the context of the module "Bioinformatics" at the Karlsruhe Institute of Technology (KIT).

-It's main functionality is to find the best time-reversible substitution models for a given dataset and to conduct a tree search using the chosen models afterwards.
+Its main functionality is to find the best time-reversible substitution models for a given dataset and to conduct a tree search using the chosen models afterwards.

 For this, the maximum likelihood of every model under the given dataset is